Studio Monitors 101 –

 Let’s look at an example to understand why:

 A Hi-Fi outdoor speaker might emphasize bass frequencies to give the audience a more vibrant, party-like feel.
 It may also boost treble frequencies to make the music sound crisp and clear, even in an open space.
+The objective here is to create an enhanced and enjoyable listening experience, which often means altering or 'coloring' the sound to some extent.

 Now, imagine trying to use these speakers in a recording studio.
 Here, you're working to create a balanced, neutral mix that will sound good on all sorts of playback systems – from a high-end stereo to a car radio, earbuds or even smartphones.